INNOVATION & PIPELINE

-We are developing MIN-101, our lead product candidate, as a treatment for schizophrenia, in particular the negative symptoms of the disease that can persist chronically throughout patients’ lifetimes and contribute to poor quality of life and functional outcomes.
-MIN-101 has been shown to block serotonin receptors and sigma receptors, two receptors in the brain that are involved in the regulation of mood, cognition, sleep and anxiety.
+We are developing Roluperidone, our lead product candidate, as a treatment for the negative symptoms of schizophrenia that can persist chronically throughout patients’ lifetimes and contribute to poor quality of life and functional outcomes.
+Roluperidone has been shown to block serotonin receptors and sigma receptors, two receptors in the brain that are involved in the regulation of mood, cognition, sleep and anxiety.

 Most currently approved therapies for schizophrenia are primarily directed toward positive symptoms.
 As a result, patients with predominantly negative symptoms are often underserved.
 Negative symptoms constitute the main burden of illness and represent an important unmet need as no treatment is currently approved for these symptoms.
 These symptoms are responsible for the poor psychosocial functioning and vocational and social capabilities of patients.
 Side effects of current pharmaceutical treatment options include sedation, uncontrollable muscle movements, weight gain, cognitive impairment, and sleep disorders.

 In December 2017, we announced the screening of the first patient in the pivotal Phase 3 clinical trial of Roluperidone (Study MIN-101C07) as monotherapy for negative symptoms in patients diagnosed with schizophrenia.

 The trial is a multicenter, randomized, double-blind, parallel-group, placebo-controlled, 12-week study to evaluate the efficacy and safety of 32 milligrams (mg) and 64 mg of Roluperidone in adult patients with negative symptoms of schizophrenia.
 The 12-week study will be followed by a 40-week, open-label extension period during which patients on drug will continue receiving their original dose and patients on placebo will receive either 32 mg or 64 mg of Roluperidone.